Dialing scales: Usage

 A right-angle is drawn on the dial-face and the latitude scale is laid against the x-axis.
 The target latitude point is marked across on to the dial face.
 The hour scale is placed from this point to the noon line (conventionally, the zero point is on the noon line).
 Each of the hour points is copied over to the dial face, and this procedure is repeated, giving the hours both sides of noon.
 A straight edge is used to connect these points to the origin, thus drawing the hour lines for that location.
-A vertical line from the target latitude point, and a horizontal line through the noon point will bisect at the three-hour (9am–3pm) marker.
+A vertical line from the target latitude point, and a horizontal line through the noon point will bisect at the three-hour (9 am–3 pm) marker.

 In the northern hemisphere the hours run clockwise.
 Symmetries about the noon line, the six-hour line and the three-hour marker can be detected – and these can be used to add additional lines.

 The style will be at the same angle as the latitude.
-It can be simply drawn using the Line of Chords scale on the dialling ruler.
+It can be simply drawn using the Line of Chords scale on the dialing ruler.
 A set of compasses is extended to the 60° point on the line of chords.
 A radius is drawn from the substyle.
 The compasses are set to the target latitude on the line of chords scale.
 This measurement is transferred along the radius.
 That angle represents the style height.

 They can be used to draw all gnomonic dials – and reverse engineer existing dials to discover their original intended location.